zmcadie/headless/README.md

 The project currently includes a game log that acts as a simple record of content and has built in commands for rolling dice (eg. `{4d6+3}` to roll 4 six-sided die and add 3 to the total).
 The project also includes a character section that currently supports interactive DnD 5th edition character sheets.

+The project leverages a custom API to interact with MongoDB instance hosted on mLab.
+The API can be viewed at https://github.com/zmcadie/headless-api/

 ## Intended features

 - User accounts and tying games and characters to a creating user